Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-target/target-api-reference.md

 ### AdobeTargetDetailedCallback

-Here is a code for this interface in Android:
+A sample of this interface on Android can be seen below:

 ```java
 public interface AdobeTargetDetailedCallback {